 Face to Face

-To start with, we need to remember that the average American bathtub is only going to hold up to 70 gallons of water.
+First, we need to remember that the average American bathtub is only going to hold up to 70 gallons of water.
 Overfilling that capacity to 100 is likely going to end with 30 gallons of once-fresh water quickly filling your bathroom.

-That being said, the WaterBOB’s capacity of 100 gallons is impressive and can be a really great feature for when you get stuck in a long-term situation without water.
+That being said, the WaterBOB’s capacity of 100 gallons is impressive and can be a great feature for when you get stuck in a long-term situation without water.
 There have been several communities impacted by hurricanes that have been forced to go without water for up to 4 months.
 100 gallons won’t seem like a lot after that much time.

 The AquaPod, on the other hand, holds only 65 gallons of water.
-This is going to fit the typical 70-gallon tub, but also leave you thirsty a bit sooner.
+This is going to fit the typical 70-gallon tub but also leave you thirsty a bit sooner.

 If you are committed to getting more water, you need to make sure you have a larger jacuzzi-style tub or a garden tub that can hold that 100 gallons.